dgruber/ubercluster/README.md

 Hence during compile/runtime the tool needs access to drmaa2.h (which comes with Univa Grid Engine for example / $SGE_ROOT/include) and libdrmaa2.so ($SGE_ROOT/lib/lx-amd64).

-The Go dependecies can be get by calling:
+The Go dependencies can be get by calling:

     godep restore